mrmap-community/mrmap/README.md

 To report a bug or request a specific feature, please open a GitHub issue using the [appropriate template](https://github.com/mrmap-community/mrmap/issues/new/choose).

-If you are interested in contributing to the development of NetBox, please read our [contributing guide](CONTRIBUTING.md) prior to beginning any work.
+If you are interested in contributing to the development of MrMap, please read our [contributing guide](CONTRIBUTING.md) prior to beginning any work.